What Are Heat Maps and How to Use Them

 Knowing first-hand how your website users behave is a key factor in improving various aspects of your website such as conversions or the usability and user experience (UX).
 If you're wondering how to find out, the answer is simple: using a web heatmap.

-Having tools or data that allow you to analyze your website in order to improve it’s priceless.
+Having tools or data that allow you to analyse your website in order to improve it’s priceless.
 Obviously, in a physical business you’d know exactly where customers go first, if they stop to look at the shop window or if they look at promotions inside the store.

 However, everything’s completely different on a website.
 In fact, without using a proper tool you wouldn't know where users click, where they spend most of their time or which sections or parts of it are (almost) invisible.
 And this is where heatmaps come into play.